ISI-MIP/attrici/README.md

 ### Usage of bash scripts for a more automated processing

-Adapt paths in `settings.py`, `create_runscripts.sh`, `slurm.sh`, `submit_write_netcdf.sh`, `merge_files.sh`, `sanity_checks.sh`
+Adapt paths or user settings in `settings.py`, `create_runscripts.sh`, `slurm_combined.sh`, `slurm.sh`, `submit_write_netcdf.sh`, `merge_files.sh`, `sanity_checks.sh`
-And also adapt file paths to tmp folder as well as project folder in `sanity_check/sanity_checks.py`, `sanity_check/merge_files.py`
+And also adapt file paths in `sanity_check/sanity_check.py`, `sanity_check/merge_files.py` `sanity_check/visual_check.py`

-Example for processing of one variable eg. tas0 for tile 00001

-Create runfolders: `bash create_runscripts.sh 00001`
+**Example for processing of one variable eg. tas0 for tile 00001** Create runfolders: `bash create_runscripts.sh 00001`
-Run: `sbatch slurm_combined.sh` 00001 tas0
+Run: `sbatch slurm_combined.sh 00001 tas0`
+This bash script implements a processing workflow for one variable.
+The workflow is as follows:
-- Starts `slurm.sh` in the respective runfolder, which will create trace and timeseries files
+- `slurm_combined.sh` starts `slurm.sh` in the respective runfolder, which will create trace and timeseries files.
+Number of arrays is limited to 100 running in parallel.
+To avoid that all job arrays are canceled at once due that cluster resources are needed for another job
-- After finished, starts `sanity_checks.sh` which checks if all timeseries files are complete and if failing cells occured
+- After `slurm.sh` finished, `sanity_checks.sh` starts which checks if all timeseries files are complete and if failing cells occured
-- If the job for `sanity_checks.sh` was successfull, it starts `merge_files.sh`, which creates a backup containing all trace files
+- If all sanity checks are successfullly passed, `merge_files.sh` starts which creates a backup containing all trace files
-- If the job for `sanity_checks.sh` was successfull, it starts `submit_write_netcdf.sh` which creates the final cfacts
+- If all sanity checks are successfullly passed, `submit_write_netcdf.sh` starts which creates the counterfactuals

-Depending on the size of the input file, the backup file `merged_traces.pickle` can become quite large `sanity_checks.py` and `merge_files.py` will search for file location in  tmp folder as well as in project folder
+- If counterfactuals were successfully created, `visual_checks.sh` starts.
+It provides a glimpse of the final counterfactual netcdf file (filename ending with "*_valid.nc4")
+- If `visual_checks.sh` was successfull, `move_final_cfacts.sh` starts inside `output` folder, which copys all counterfactuals, the backup file and the failing_cells.log to the project folder.
+It removes the source files, so only one version of counterfactuals exists located in the project folder

+After checking the log file from `submit_write_netcdf` and having a check of the created plots from `visual_checks.sh` of the final cfact, the timeseries and trace files are removed manually merge_files.py

 ## Preprocessing